 This Chair's Statement, and other information, is published on a dedicated Scheme website.
-However as there are no liquid assets in the Scheme and the value of the illiquid assets cannot be determined, we cannot produce meaningful annual benefit statements for the Scheme members.
+However due to the lack of liquid funds during the reporting period, we cannot produce meaningful annual benefit statements for the Scheme members.
 We are therefore unable to comply with the requirement to notify members in an Annual Benefit Statement that the relevant parts of the Chair's Statement have been published on the website.